FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/README.md

 ## (3) tfrecord files making

-Before training and testing established models, you need to build tfrecord files at first, you can finish this action by using this [file](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/blob/main/TFRecords/tfwrite_3batch.py).
+Before training and testing established models, you need to build tfrecord files at first, you can finish this action by using this [file](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/blob/main/TFRecords/tfwrite_3batch.py).Before running our codes, you need to implement 'tensorflow' platform at first

 ## (4) model training and validation

-You can use this [file]() to train and valid our build model.
+You can use file 'Classifierv2_3batch.py' to train and valid our build model.